opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/SMA-Evaluate-Expression.md

     deviation percent.
 - The job runs for longer than the estimated run time plus the deviation percent.
 Two scenarios exist for this idea:
-  - Wait until the \'monitored job\' finishes and then run the SMAEvalExp job to determine if the \'monitored job\' ran long.
+  - Wait until the 'monitored job' finishes and then run the SMAEvalExp job to determine if the 'monitored job' ran long.
-  - Trigger the event as soon as the \'monitored job\' exceeds the
-        \'acceptable threshold\', in this case based on a calculated time based on Estimated Run Time plus a percentage.
+  - Trigger the event as soon as the 'monitored job' exceeds the 'acceptable threshold', in this case based on a calculated time based on Estimated Run Time plus a percentage.

 ##### Trigger Events Based on a Job Running for Less Time than Expected

-To trigger events after job completion if a job\'s run time is less the estimated run time by a percentage, use SMAEvalExp.exe to check the time difference between a job\'s actual run time and a specific number.
+To trigger events after job completion if a job's run time is less the estimated run time by a percentage, use SMAEvalExp.exe to check the time difference between a job's actual run time and a specific number.

 - Assume the job in question is named JobA.
 - If the requirement is to check for the job running less than 5